soda-kroes/soda-kroes/README.md

 </h1>

 <p align="center">
-  <b>Backend Developer</b>
+  <b>Backend Developer | Full-Stack Enthusiast</b>
 </p>

 ---

 ### 👨‍💻 About Me

-- 💻 I am a passionate Java Developer from Cambodia, focused on building robust backend systems and RESTful APIs.
+- 💻 Passionate backend developer from Cambodia building robust systems and RESTful APIs.
-- ⚡ I enjoy reading tech articles and watching tech videos in my free time.
+- 🛠️ Experienced with ASP.NET, Next.js, and Java Spring Boot for backend and full-stack projects.
+- 🗄️ Skilled in working with diverse databases: SQL Server, Oracle, PostgreSQL, MongoDB, and MySQL.
+- ⚡ Enjoy exploring new technologies, writing clean code, and creating impactful solutions.
-- 🚀 Always eager to learn new technologies and improve my skills.
+- 🚀 Always eager to learn and grow in software development.

 ---